Patrickscodegit/Beconnect/BCONNECT_MASTER_SUMMARY.md

 ---

 *This master summary document serves as the comprehensive technical reference for the Bconnect system.
-Last updated based on analysis of 150+ documentation files, live system inspection, and Smart Article Selection System implementation.*
+Last updated based on analysis of 150+ documentation files, live system inspection, Smart Article Selection System implementation, and Article Enhancement Integration.*

-**Document Version**: 2.1
+**Document Version**: 2.2
 **Last Updated**: January 24, 2025
 **Maintained By**: Bconnect Development Team